Originally published on The Vocal and republished here with the author’s permission.

 Straight men seem to be titillated (no pun intended) by our identity, as bisexuality is often associated with threesomes.

-My bisexual friends who are in straight relationships feel that their bisexuality is invisible and something they shouldn’t talk about.
-If they do talk about it, they are seen as being provocative.
+My bisexual friends who are in “straight-appearing” relationships feel that their bisexuality is invisible and something they shouldn’t talk about.
+If they do talk about it, they are seen as being provocative or having “straight-passing privilege.”

 Passive discrimination is just as problematic.
 I have heard strangers and new acquaintances make offensive or hurtful remarks about sexuality, employing bias, stereotypes and assumptions that make me feel abnormal, deficient or defective.